Website Documentation

 1. Hover over bars to see exact temperatures for each year

-1. The average temperature is shown as a vertical line
+1. The average temperature is shown as a horizontal line

 1. The current year's temperature is highlighted in green